kmp1/npsp-helloworld/README.md

 Set up a local python heroku folder as described here: https://devcenter.heroku.com/articles/python

-however you will need to do two things differently,
+however you will need to do one thing differently,:

-1) use my custom buildpack (see below),
+Use my custom buildpack (see below),

-2) do not use the requirements.txt file; use a setup.py file instead.

 Feel free to clone this repo as a starting point for a working app.